awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 # Using Oracle GoldenGate with Amazon RDS<a name="Appendix.OracleGoldenGate"></a>

-Oracle GoldenGate is used to collect, replicate, and manage transactional data between databases\.
+Oracle GoldenGate \(GoldenGate\) is used to collect, replicate, and manage transactional data between databases\.
 It is a log\-based change data capture \(CDC\) and replication software package used with Oracle databases for online transaction processing \(OLTP\) systems\.
 GoldenGate creates trail files that contain the most recent changed data from the source database and then pushes these files to the target database\.
-You can use Oracle GoldenGate with Amazon RDS for Active\-Active database replication, zero\-downtime migration and upgrades, disaster recovery, data protection, and in\-region and cross\-region replication\.
+You can use GoldenGate with Amazon RDS for Active\-Active database replication, zero\-downtime migration and upgrades, disaster recovery, data protection, and in\-region and cross\-region replication\.

-The following are important points to know when working with Oracle GoldenGate on Amazon RDS:
+The following are important points to know when working with GoldenGate on Amazon RDS:

-+ You are responsible for setting up and managing GoldenGate on Amazon RDS\.
++ You are responsible for setting up and managing GoldenGate for use with Amazon RDS\.

-+ Amazon RDS supports Oracle GoldenGate under the bring\-your\-own\-license model in all AWS regions\.
++ You are responsible for managing GoldenGate licensing \(bring\-your\-own\-license\) for use with Amazon RDS in all AWS regions\.
 For more information, see [Oracle Licensing](CHAP_Oracle.md#Oracle.Concepts.Licensing)\.

-+ Amazon RDS supports Oracle GoldenGate for Oracle Database Standard Edition Two \(SE2\), Standard Edition One \(SE1\), Standard Edition \(SE\), and Enterprise Edition \(EE\)\.
++ Amazon RDS supports GoldenGate for Oracle Database Standard Edition Two \(SE2\), Standard Edition One \(SE1\), Standard Edition \(SE\), and Enterprise Edition \(EE\)\.

-+ Amazon RDS supports Oracle GoldenGate for database version 11\.2\.0\.4 or 12\.1\.0\.2\.
++ Amazon RDS supports GoldenGate for database version 11\.2\.0\.4, 12\.1\.0\.2, or 12\.2\.0\.1\.

-+ Amazon RDS supports Oracle GoldenGate version 11\.2\.1 and 12\.1\.x\.
++ Amazon RDS supports GoldenGate version 11\.2\.1 and later, including 12\.1, 12\.2, and 12\.3\.

-+ Amazon RDS supports migration and replication across Oracle databases using Oracle GoldenGate\.
++ Amazon RDS supports migration and replication across Oracle databases using GoldenGate\.
 We do not support nor prevent customers from migrating or replicating across heterogeneous databases\.
 + You can use GoldenGate on Amazon RDS Oracle DB instances that use Oracle Transparent Data Encryption \(TDE\)\.
-Since trail files save data unencrypted by default, you should encrypt the pipeline between the source instance, the GoldenGate hub, and the target instance using `sqlnet.ora` encryption\.
-For more information on `sqlnet.ora` encryption, see the [Oracle documentation](https://docs.oracle.com/goldengate/1212/gg-winux/GIORA/classic_capture.htm)\.
+To maintain the integrity of replicated data, you should configure encryption on the GoldenGate hub using EBS encrypted volumes or trail file encryption\.
+You should also configure encryption for data sent between the GoldenGate hub and the source and target database instances\.
+Amazon RDS Oracle DB instances support encryption with [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md) or [Oracle Native Network Encryption](Appendix.Oracle.Options.NetworkEncryption.md)\.

-+ Oracle GoldenGate DDL is not currently supported\.
++ GoldenGate DDL is supported with GoldenGate version 12\.1 and later when using Integrated capture mode\.

 ## Overview<a name="Appendix.OracleGoldenGate.Overview"></a>

-The Oracle GoldenGate architecture for use with Amazon RDS consists of three decoupled modules\.
+The GoldenGate architecture for use with Amazon RDS consists of three decoupled modules\.
 The source database can be either an on\-premises Oracle database, an Oracle database on an EC2 instance, or an Oracle database on an Amazon RDS DB instance\.
 Next, the GoldenGate hub, which moves transaction information from the source database to the target database, can be either an EC2 instance with Oracle Database 11\.2\.0\.4 and with GoldenGate 11\.2\.1 installed, or an on\-premises Oracle installation\.
 You can have more than one EC2 hub, and we recommend that you use two hubs if you are using GoldenGate for cross\-region replication\.
 Finally, the target database can be either on an Amazon RDS DB instance, on an EC2 instance, or on an on\-premises location\.

-Oracle GoldenGate on Amazon RDS supports the following common scenarios:
+GoldenGate on Amazon RDS supports the following common scenarios:

-Scenario 1: An on\-premises Oracle source database and on\-premises Oracle GoldenGate hub, that provides data to a target Amazon RDS DB instance\.
+Scenario 1: An on\-premises Oracle source database and on\-premises GoldenGate hub, that provides data to a target Amazon RDS DB instance\.

 ![\[GoldenGate configuration 0 using Amazon RDS\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/oracle-gg0.png)